differentpla-net/differentpla-net.github.io/_posts/2023/2023-11-10-partial-network-outage-incident-report.md

 1. Lift the cables away from the ground at this point.
 2. Splice in a new connection.
 3. Somehow weatherproof the splice.

+Alternatively, consider armoured trunking and/or burial.

+In terms of the foxes:

+1. Backfill the hole under the side fence.
+2. Cut a "fox hole" (not an actual "foxhole") in the back fence, so they're not tempted to dig under the side fence.